dcollien/ExpressionParser/Readme.md

 ## Built-in Languages

-A built-in language called "formula" is provided as the default.
+A built-in language called ["formula"](src/languages/formula.md) is provided as the default.

+Evaluating an expression:

     import { init, formula } from 'expressionparser'